NYC mandates vaccinations for public school teachers, staff

 New York City last week began requiring proof of vaccination t o enter restaurant dining rooms, gyms and many other public places, a first-in-the-nation policy that a few other cities have copied since it was announced.
 Meanwhile, New York state announced last week that hospital and nursing home workers would have to get inoculated.

 Vaccine mandates for teachers are fairly rare so far in the U.S., though Washington state, for one, says teachers must be inoculated or face dismissal.

 Vaccinate-or-test requirements are somewhat more common, existing in places including Los Angeles and Chicago, which are the two biggest U.S. school districts after New York.
+The state of New Jersey joined the list Monday with a new policy affecting teachers and state employees.

 A new poll from The Associated Press-NORC Center for Public Affairs Research found that about 6 in 10 Americans say students and teachers should be required to wear face masks while in school, and that teachers and eligible students should also be required to get vaccinated.
 But Democrats and Republicans differ sharply on these issues, the poll found.